-Take spark plug out.
-Place the rotor loosely onto the crank and check that it may move freely above the stator base.
+Remove the spark plug.
+Place the rotor loosely onto the crank and check that it may move freely above the statorbase.
+Bring the piston into ignition position.
+For getting this, you may put the new rotor handtight on the crank shaft for turning the shaft.